min read

 From inflation modeling and headcount forecasting to peer benchmarking and assortment strategy, our team helps operations and workplace leaders approach pantry budgeting with confidence.

-Your workplace pantry budget isn’t just an expense.
-It’s an investment in your people, your culture, and your ability to create an office employees want to come back to.
+Bottom line: your workplace pantry budget is an investment in your people, your culture, and your ability to create an office that employees want to come into.